imarc/mill4-wp-starter-theme/README.md

     If parent slug is set, the admin page will be added as a submenu page to the parent page you specify (and the $icon property will be ignored).

     The `withContext()` method is used to pass any context data you'd like to pass to the template.

+    Adding the `RegistersAdminPage` attribute to the class will automatically register the admin page with the theme (this happens in the `AdminPageHooks` class).

 2. **Register the Admin Page**:
    Update the `ADMIN_PAGES` constant in the `AdminPageHooks` class to include your new admin page: